doctrine/orm/docs/en/reference/annotations-reference.rst

 -  **allocationSize**: Increment the sequence by the allocation size when its fetched.
-A value larger than 1 allows to optimize for scenarios where you create more than one new entity per request.
+A value larger than 1 allows optimization for scenarios where you create more than one new entity per request.
    Defaults to 10
--  **initialValue**: Where does the sequence start, defaults to 1.
+-  **initialValue**: Where the sequence starts, defaults to 1.

 Example: